Friday, December 30, 2022

 MASTER: By God, there's some good things in it, though...

 Hmm.
-But the more pertinent criticism relates to Laurence Sterne, and The Adventures of Tristram Shandy, 'because of the particular esteem in in which I hold Mr. Sterne.'
+But the more pertinent criticism relates to Laurence Sterne, and The Adventures of Tristram Shandy, 'because of the particular esteem in which I hold Mr. Sterne.'
 I think we could guess that, Denis.

 Still: